smaldragon/MicroMicro/README.md

 # MicroMicro
-A tiny byte-syzed 65c02 microcomputer
+A tiny byte-syzed microcomputer you can build!